 Amendments made to description

-- Where amendments require paragraphs to be deleted, then a comment stating, "paragraphs [number/s] intentionally deleted" should be placed in place of those deleted paragraphs.
+- Where amendments require paragraphs to be deleted and the remaining paragraphs are not renumbered, then a comment stating, "paragraphs [number/s] intentionally deleted" should be placed in place of those deleted paragraphs.
 For example, if two paragraphs after paragraph are to be deleted then the new paragraph numbering should be , [paragraphs 0002-0003 intentionally deleted], (see Appendix II-B).
 Where additional pages are required because of amendments, then additional pages should be allocated the same Arabic numeral number as the preceding page followed by an alphabet starting with letter (a).
-For example 1a, 1b, 1c etc. If a page is deleted, then a blank page with a statement "page intentionally left blank" should be inserted in place of the deleted page.
+For example 1a, 1b, 1c etc. If a page is deleted and the remaining pages are not renumbered, then a blank page with a statement "page intentionally left blank" should be inserted in place of the deleted page.